RivkaElgozy/C/Memory Simulation/README.txt

 Function8 (print_memory) - This function gets an array of characters (main_memory) and print it so that each page is in a different line

 ==Program Files==
-memory_simulation.c
+virtual memory simulator.c
-memory_simulation.h
+virtual memory simulator.h
 program.txt
 README.txt (this file)

 ==How to compile?==
-Compile: gcc main.c memory_simulation.c -o memory_simulation
+Compile: gcc main.c virtual memory simulator.c -o virtual memory simulator
-Run: ./memory_simulation
+Run: ./virtual memory simulator

 ==Input==
 press 1 for loading, 2 for storing and 3 for exit.
 For loading enter an address (number) and for storing enter an address (number) and data (character)